Is the stigma real? We asked ... and boy did they weigh in.

 But don't take our word for it.
-We asked a few real guys what they’d think about using lube, specifically if their female partner was the one who suggested it.
+We asked a few real guys what they think about using lube, specifically if their female partner was the one who suggested it.
 Their answers were unanimously positive.

-Troy, 31, of Los Angeles is pro-lube, because he's pro-communication.
+- Troy, 31, of Los Angeles is pro-lube because he's pro-communication.
 "Being able to tell your partner what you like and want in the bedroom is a sign of maturity and trust.
 Besides, when a woman asks, 'Can we use lube?' what she really means is, 'I'm really into having good sex.'"
 Who wouldn't want that?

-If a guy's offended that you want to add something extra to sexy time, he's probably immature, says Benjamin, 29, of Washington, D.C.
+If a guy's offended that you want to add something extra to sex, he's probably immature, says Benjamin, 29, of Washington, D.C.
 "Any guy who's insulted that a woman wants to use lube is coming from a place of insecurity and ignorance.
 Lube makes something good even better.
 Lots of couples use it for foreplay, whether they 'need to' or not."